DonatHalimi/sheero/frontend/README.md

     - **actions/**: Contains action creators that define the actions dispatched to the Redux store, modifying the state.
     - **reducers/**: Houses reducers that define how the state should change in response to dispatched actions.
 Each reducer manages a slice of the overall state.
     - **rootReducer.js**: Combines all individual reducers into a single root reducer, providing a unified state structure for the app.
-    - **store.js**: Central configuration for the Redux store, integrating the root reducer, middleware, and other Redux settings to manage the app’s state.
+    - **store.js**: Central configuration for the Redux store, integrating the root reducer, middleware and other Redux settings to manage the app’s state.
     - **types.js**: Defines constants for action types to ensure consistency and prevent typo-related bugs in action names and reducers.

   - **utils/**